coderabbitai/coderabbit-docs/docs/integrations/ast-grep.md

 **not**

-`not` applies negation to a sub rule.
-It matches if the sub rule does not match.
+`not` applies negation to a sub-rule.
+It matches if the sub-rule does not match.

 ```yaml
 rule: